Open Source Has a Sustainability Problem and We Are All Responsible

 What Good Looks Like

+GitHub Sponsors, Open Collective, and similar mechanisms represent early attempts at fixing this.
 But the real fix requires the largest consumers of open source — the big tech companies — to treat open-source funding as infrastructure investment rather than charity.

 What You Can Do

 If your company uses open-source software — and it does — advocate for an open-source sustainability budget.
 Find the projects you depend on and fund them.
-The cost is trivial relative to the risk you are mitigating.

 React to this essay